Laxmii: Critical response

 Taran Adarsh reviewing for Bollywood Hungama gave two stars out of five and opined that the film was no match to the original Tamil film Kanchana, the Raghava Lawrence's screenplay is weak, horror had no impact.
-He praised the performances of Akshay Kumar, Sharad Kelkar and felt that the support actors were okay.
-Concluding the review he said, "Laxmii lacks the punch.
+He praised the performances of Akshay Kumar, Sharad Kelkar and felt that the supporting actors were okay.
+Concluding the review, he said, "Laxmii lacks the punch.
 One expected so much more from this film, but it clearly disappoints."

 Anna M. M. Vetticad of Firstpost opines that the film is 'shrill' with loud storytelling.
 She finds Akshay Kumar's acting insufferable but praises the portrayal of Laxmii by Sharad Kelkar.
 Rating it with one and half stars out of five Vetticad concludes, "Irrespective of its aims, Laxmii serves to further otherize the already ostracised trans community.
 It is also tacky and insufferable."
 Shubhra Gupta of The Indian Express gave one star out of five and opines, "Akshay Kumar-starrer is a two-hour clutch-your-head, can-I-really-be-watching-this nonsense, from beginning to end.."
 Pallabi Dey Purkayastha of The Times of India gave the film two stars out of five, calling it "more noise and less fireworks", she concluded, "Laxmii sets out to be a satire against age-old beliefs and biases – we get it! – but the insipidness of the narrative and whatever follows thereon, butchers the lessons it originally desires to impart."
 India Todays Divyanshi Sharma wrote, "Laxmii is the perfect watch with your family this festive season.
 The film has its faults but its heart is in the right place."

 Pradeep Kumar of The Hindu stated "Laxmii is what happens when an idea not worth the quantum of its original investment gets more money and a bigger canvas, and is expected to evolve by itself to match the new, grander scale.
 That doesn't happen; certainly, vengeful spirits cannot make it happen."
 Stutee Ghosh of Bloomberg Quint, gave the film half out of five stars and stated "Even judging by the Bollywood standard of "brainless comedies" Laxmii falls short miserably.
 Neither funny nor inspiring and a horror in the most literal sense, it makes mockery of the very things it claims to be celebrating."
 Rohit Vats of News18 gave the same rating for the film and stated "The gags fall flat and actors appear clueless.
 Nobody has anything to do expect Kumar and then he also ditches the audience.
 Usually, even in a bad Akshay Kumar movie, you laugh on some puns but this one is totally devoid of any fun."